Understanding And Optimizing Your Search Bar

 Understanding Boolean Vs. Sticky Search

-• Boolean Search: The search type allows you to apply multiple search filters with the AND, OR, and NOT operators.
+• Boolean Search: The search type lets you apply multiple search filters using the AND, OR, and NOT operators.

 • Sticky Search: When enabled, the search query remains visible in the search bar, allowing quick modifications.